 "Thankfully there are some really simple measures that we can all take to improve the sense of 'hygge' in our homes, from ensuring we lock our doors and windows, and getting involved with a neighbourhood watch scheme, through to reducing clutter, eliminating draughts and creating a 'shared' space where family members can get together for meals or film nights."

 The survey was conducted by Everest to coincide with the recent launch of its advanced GrabLock window locks

-"Everest has been helping British homeowners keep their homes secure and warm for more than 50 years and advanced technology such as GrabLock takes that security to a new level, providing virtually impenetrable locks that mean homeowners have the reassurance and peace of mind needed to be able to really make the most of their homes and their hygge."
+"Advanced technology such as GrabLock takes that security to a new level, providing virtually impenetrable locks that mean homeowners have the reassurance and peace of mind needed to be able to really make the most of their homes and their hygge."